5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 ## Transformation function

-Instead of providing a replace string one can also pass a function as operand to `⎕R`.
+Instead of providing a replace string one can also pass a function as operand to `⎕R` (and `⎕S` as well).
 Our earlier example:

 ~~~
       is←'a←1 ⋄ foo←1 ⋄ txt←''text; foo'' ⍝ comment'